 - 6.1.1 New gTLD Registry Operators must provide Trademark Claims services during an initial launch period for marks in the Trademark Clearinghouse.
-This launch period must occur for at least the first 60 days that registration is open for general registration. - 6.1.2 A Trademark Claims service is intended to provide clear notice to the Registrant of the scope of the mark holder's rights in order to minimize the chilling effect on registrants- (Trademark Claims Notice).
+This launch period must occur for at least the first 60 days that registration is open for general registration. - 6.1.2 A Trademark Claims service is intended to provide clear notice to the prospective registrant of the scope of the mark holder's rights in order to minimize the chilling effect on registrants (Trademark Claims Notice).
 A form that describes the required elements is attached.
-The specific statement by Registrant warrants that: (i) the Registrant has received notification that the mark(s) is included in the Clearinghouse; (ii) the Registrant has received and understood the notice; and (iii) to the best of the Registrant's knowledge, the registration and use of the requested domain name will not infringe on the rights that are the subject of the notice. - 6.1.3 The Trademark Claims Notice should provide Registrant access to the Trademark Clearinghouse Database information referenced in the Trademark Claims Notice to enhance understanding of the Trademark rights being claimed by the trademark holder.
-These links (or other sources) shall be provided in real time without cost to the Registrant.
-Preferably, the Trademark Claims Notice should be provided in the language used for the rest of the interaction with the registrar or registry, but it is anticipated that at the very least in the most appropriate UN-sponsored language (as specified by the prospective registrant or registrar/registry).
-Then, if - 6.1.4 If the domain name is registered in the Clearinghouse, the registrar (again through an interface with the Clearinghouse) will notify the mark holders(s) of the registration.
-This notification should not be before the registration is effectuated so as not to provide an opportunity for a mark holder to inappropriately attempt to block a legitimate registrant from registering a name in which the registrant has legitimate rights.
+The specific statement by prospective registrant warrants that: (i) the prospective registrant has received notification that the mark(s) is included in the Clearinghouse; (ii) the prospective registrant has received and understood the notice; and (iii) to the best of the prospective registrant's knowledge, the registration and use of the requested domain name will not infringe on the rights that are the subject of the notice.

-- 6.41.5 The Trademark Clearinghouse Database will be structured to report to registries domain names when registrants are attempting to register a domain name that are is considered an "Identical Match" with the validated marks.mark in the Clearinghouse.
+- 6.1.3 The Trademark Claims Notice should provide the prospective registrant access to the Trademark Clearinghouse Database information referenced in the Trademark Claims Notice to enhance understanding of the Trademark rights being claimed by the trademark holder.
+These links (or other sources) shall be provided in real time without cost to the prospective registrant.
+Preferably, the Trademark Claims Notice should be provided in the language used for the rest of the interaction with the registrar or registry, but it is anticipated that at the very least in the most appropriate UN-sponsored language (as specified by the prospective registrant or registrar/registry). - 6.1.4 If the domain name is registered in the Clearinghouse, the registrar (again through an interface with the Clearinghouse) will promptly notify the mark holders(s) of the registration after it is effectuated. - 6.1.5 The Trademark Clearinghouse Database will be structured to report to registries when registrants are attempting to register a domain name that is considered an "Identical Match" with the mark in the Clearinghouse.
 "Identical Match" means that the domain name consists of the complete and identical textual elements of the mark.
-In this regard: (a) spaces contained within a mark that are either replaced by hyphens (and vice versa) or omitted; (b) only certain special characters contained within a trademark are spelled out with appropriate words describing it (@ and &); (c) punctuation or special characters contained within a mark that are unable to be used in a second-level domain name may either be (i) omitted or (ii) replaced by spaces, hyphens or underscores and still be considered identical matches; and (d) no plural and no "marks contained" would qualify for inclusion. - 6.5 Notification should be limited to identical marks so as to ensure operational integrity, limitation of overly broad notifications and an unmanageable volume of processing by the Clearinghouse.
+In this regard: (a) spaces contained within a mark that are either replaced by hyphens (and vice versa) or omitted; (b) only certain special characters contained within a trademark are spelled out with appropriate words describing it (@ and &); (c) punctuation or special characters contained within a mark that are unable to be used in a second-level domain name may either be (i) omitted or (ii) replaced by spaces, hyphens or underscores and still be considered identical matches; and (d) no plural and no "marks contained" would qualify for inclusion.